-9 Retailers You Never Knew Would Recycle Your Old Stuff
+13 Retailers You Never Knew Would Recycle Your Old Stuff

 These retailers will reward you for giving them your unwanted electronics, furniture, and housewares.

 As consumers, we create a massive amount of waste, filling up landfills with all of the products we’ve used and thrown away.
-While most people have a recycling bin along with their trash bin, they might not realize that many stores they frequent offer exceptional recycling programs for the items that can’t go in the recycling bin.
+While most people have a recycling bin along with their trash bin, they might not realize that many stores they frequent offer exceptional recycling programs for the items that can’t go in the recycling container.

 These major retailers have robust recycling programs that can refurbish and reuse your old clothes, smartphones, rechargeable batteries, or furniture.
-And, for items that aren’t reusable, these retailers partner with recycling companies that can break them down into their base components to create a variety of other products.
+And, for items that aren’t reusable, the retailers partner with recycling companies that can break them down into their base components to create a variety of other products.

 1. Best Buy

-The big-box appliance and electronics giant is a leader in recycling, reusing, or repurposing, to the tune of 2 billion pounds of e-waste and appliances since 2009.
-You can drop off old electronics at any of Best Buy’s more than 1,000 locations and even earn gift cards for those that still have value.
+The big-box appliance and electronics giant is a leader in recycling, reusing, or repurposing, to the tune of 2.7 billion pounds of e-waste and appliances since 2009.
+You can drop off old electronics like computers, smartphones, radios, and more at any of Best Buy’s more than 1,000 locations and receive special promotions off certain products in the store.
+You can even earn gift cards for those items that still have value.
 Best Buy will also haul old TVs, fitness equipment, and appliances away for a nominal fee when you buy new ones.

-Few retailers have as robust a recycling program as home improvement giant Home Depot, which recycles a variety of disposable products.
-The company partners with nonprofit recycling company Call2Recycle to recycle old lithium-ion batteries that customers can drop off at any of its locations.
-Home Depot also collects plastic bags, which it supplies to Trex, the composite decking manufacturer in turn uses the materials in the construction of its products.
+Few retailers have as robust a recycling program as home improvement giant The Home Depot, which recycles a variety of disposable products.
+The company partners with nonprofit recycling company Call2Recycle to recycle old lithium-ion batteries that customers can drop off at any of the home improvement retailer’s locations.
+The Home Depot also collects plastic bags, which it supplies to Trex, the composite decking manufacturer in turn uses the materials in the construction of its products.

-Through the Staples Rewards program, you can earn $2 back on every recycled ink or toner cartridge you bring to one of its more than 1,000 locations.
+Through the Staples Rewards program, you can earn $5 back in rewards when you recycle tech and $2 back on every recycled ink or toner cartridge brought to one of the store’s more than 1,000 locations.
 In addition, the retailer will take unwanted electronics and worn-out rechargeable batteries for free.

-The presence of mercury, cadmium, lithium, and lead in car batteries make these vital components of cars and trucks one of the more harmful products for the environment.
+The presence of mercury, cadmium, lithium, and lead in car batteries ranks these vital components of cars and trucks among the more harmful products for the environment.
 Advance Auto Parts knows this, and therefore the company offers a nice incentive for bringing in your old battery once it dies.
 Take the worn-out battery to any Advance store and you’ll get a $10 gift card, which you can put toward the cost of a new battery or anything else in the store.
 The old batteries are then used to manufacture new ones.

 If the device is in good shape, it will be refurbished and sold to a new owner.
 Those that can’t be reused go to one of Apple’s recycling partners, where they are broken down and recycled.
 Many iPhones end up with Daisy, Apple’s disassembly robot, which is designed to recover a device’s usable parts.